KatharineX/icing/README.md

-First Year code that I've written.
+Some first year code that I've written.

 Archival purposes 2018

+mult files / uploaded on separate